Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Supplemental oxygen may also benefit patients with moderately low blood oxygen levels, but more research needs to be done to confirm this.

-Ideally, patients should receive enough oxygen to keep the oxygen level at 65 mm Hg, but no less than 60 mm Hg, or at an oxygen saturation level of at least 90%.
-Patients may need extra oxygen flow during sleep or physical activity.
+Ideally, people should receive enough oxygen to keep the oxygen level at 65 mm Hg, but no less than 60 mm Hg, or at an oxygen saturation level of at least 90%.
+People may need extra oxygen flow during sleep or physical activity.

-Almost half of patients improve enough in 1 month to stop continuous treatment, although these patients should be observed closely.
-COPD often gets worse, and patients need to restart oxygen therapy.
-Some patients get worse in spite of treatment, although it is not possible to predict who is at risk for oxygen therapy failure.
+Almost half of people improve enough in 1 month to stop continuous treatment, although these people should be observed closely.
+COPD often gets worse, and people need to restart oxygen therapy.
+Some people get worse in spite of treatment, although it is not possible to predict who is at risk for oxygen therapy failure.
 The addition of nitric oxide, a gas that widens blood vessels, may offer additional benefits.

 Oxygen During Travel

 People on continuous oxygen therapy who are traveling by plane should increase their oxygen by 1 to 2 liters per minute during the trip.
 People on intermittent oxygen therapy may need oxygen during air travel if the trip is longer than 2 hours and they develop symptoms, or if they experience a drop in oxygen levels before traveling.
 Many airlines will provide oxygen, especially if notified 48 to 72 hours in advance.
 It is important to note that aircraft cabins are pressurized to the equivalent of 8,000 feet above sea level.
-Such pressures could be potentially dangerous for people with severe COPD.
+The oxygen level at these pressures is lower than at sea level and could be potentially dangerous for people with severe COPD.

 Oxygen Storage and Delivery Systems

-Unless they are bed-bound, patients usually use a combination of stationary and mobile oxygen systems.
+Unless they are bed-bound, people usually use a combination of stationary and mobile oxygen systems.

 The most common stationary oxygen system is the concentrator, an electrical device that pulls oxygen from the air.
 It weighs about 35 pounds and cannot be battery operated, so a patient can use it only at home.